by fatwang2

 cd search1api-mcp

 Configure API Key: Before building, you need to provide your Search1API key.
-See the Setup Guide section below for different methods (e.g., using a .env
+See the Setup Guide section below for different methods (e.g., using a .env file or environment variables).

 Install dependencies and build: